 • careful monitoring of impact of PPG on its recipients.

 Pupil Premium Funding

-The pupil premium allocation for 2018/19 was £15,620 for West Sussex and Surrey students.
+The pupil premium allocation for 2019/20 was £14,135 from West Sussex and Surrey local authorities.
 In addition to the above, we used this to purchase:

 • Screens to support focus in lessons